hoangqwe159/hackerrank/docs/leadership.md

 	- Give an example of a time when you worked under a tight deadline. v
 	- How do you ensure timely delivery without sacrificing quality? v

+You were working on a project with a 15-day deadline, but after some time, you realized that the tasks would actually take 2-3 months to complete.
+How would you handle this situation?
+Tell me a time where you did something without telling your manager.
+What was that?
+Why didn't you tell?
+Tell me a time where you have taken out of your responsibility.
+Tell me a time where you worked on tight deadlines.

+Segment Tree
 ⸻

 Based on your interview feedback, you're technically strong but need to demonstrate more senior-level collaboration and broader impact.
 Here are specific improvements based on your experiences: